 1. Theodore Roosevelt Island

 On the Potomac River lies a charming wildlife sanctuary known as Theodore Roosevelt Island.
-This 90-acre natural oasis is full of easy, family-friendly treks with little elevation gain, so it’s ideal for hikes with kids.
+This 90-acre natural oasis is full of easy, family-friendly short trails with little elevation gain, so it’s ideal for hikes with kids.

 Thanks to its convenient location in the heart of Washington D.C., Theodore Roosevelt Island is easy to reach by public transportation.
 Because trail closures are common on the island, make sure to check before you head out.